adi-wayn/adi-wayn/README.md

 ---

 ### 🚀 About Me:
-- 👨‍🎓 I'm a **second-year Computer and Software Engineering student** at Ariel University.
+- 👨‍🎓 I'm a **third-year Computer and Software Engineering student** at Ariel University.
 - 💻 I have experience mainly in **Java** and **Python**, and I'm always learning more!
 - 💡 My main interests lie in **algorithms**, **AI**, **software development**, and **mathematics**.